Cameron Welsh: Career

 In 1999, Welsh auditioned for a guest role in the Network Seven soap opera Home and Away.
 Through his audition he secured the regular role of Mitch McColl.
 In 2000, Welsh was diagnosed with a herniated disc in his back and Producers granted Welsh a six-week break.
 The serial hired Mitchell McMahon to play Mitch in Welsh's absence.
 He was nominated for a Logie Award in 2000 for "Most Popular New Male Talent".
 Welsh decided to quit the role and Mitch's final scenes aired in early 2001.

 He went on to direct for Home and Away.
 Welsh's other directing credits include All Saints and Blue Heelers.

 In 2005, Welsh filmed a cameo for the serial's 4000th episode, which saw Mitch return for Alf Stewart's (Ray Meagher) birthday.

-Welsh became Series Producer of Home and Away in 2007.
+Welsh became series producer of Home and Away in 2007.

-In January 2012, Welsh announced that he had stepped down from his role as the producer of Home and Away.
+In January 2012, Welsh stepped down from his role as the producer of Home and Away.
 Welsh said he had enjoyed his twelve years working on the drama and was looking forward to future projects.
-Afterwards, Welsh worked extensively in American television, producing and writing on series such as TNT’s The Last Ship, Starz's Ash vs Evil Dead and Foundation, which premiered on Apple TV+ on 24 September 2021.
+Afterwards, Welsh worked extensively in American television, producing and writing on series such as TNT's The Last Ship, Starz's Ash vs Evil Dead, Syfy's Krypton and Foundation, which premiered on Apple TV+ in September 2021.